-Jinping (金平) was a location in Tai Sui by Priest.
+Jinping (金平) is a location in Tai Sui by Priest.
 It was the imperial capital of Southern Wan and the home city of several major characters, including the protagonist Xi Ping.

 Jinping was at the center of Wan's rapid industrial revolution, to the point that its sky was constantly filled with great clouds of steam from its factories.
 This new industry created a city of great extremes, with incredibly high rents within the city walls and a ramshackle second city of shacks built up around the factories in its outskirts.